OFranjas/OFranjas/README.md

 # Hey, I'm Gonçalo Ferreira! 👋

 ## About Me
 🎓 **I'm a Master's student in Software Engineering** at Universidade de Coimbra, deeply engrossed in refining my craft.
-With a backbone in Computer Science, my academic journey is a quest for innovation and excellence in the software realm.
+I aim to blend my academic knowledge with industry practices, actively seeking to learn from the hands-on challenges and collaborations in professional settings.

-🌐 While my heart beats for all things software, I'm drawn to the art and science of Web Development, aspiring to master **Full Stack Development**.
-It's not just about coding for me—it's about building bridges between ideas and reality.
+🌐 While my heart beats for all things software, I'm currently drawn to the art and science of Web Development, aspiring to master **Full Stack Development**.
+Despite this current focus, I'm always curious about the various areas in Software Engineering.

 ## Interests
 🏀 Off the keyboard, I'm either shooting hoops or cheering on my favorite football team. ⚽️